HerczigA/CMake_C-/README.txt

 It is a simple repo for practising of usage cmake and developing c++ skills.
-The basic concept is making a generic raspberry pi software for those adafruit devices and chinese sensors and actuators.
+The basic concept is making a generic raspberry pi software for those adafruit devices, chinese sensors and actuators.
 Moreover try to make communication with smarter devices also (STM/MSP430 etc...) via SPI, I2C, UART and Bluetooth.
-For using this devices I plan to use a simple JSON to reading the parameters which are IDs, names, device type and communication type.
+For using this devices I plan to use a simple JSON compoent (which has been made by myself) to reading the parameters which are IDs, names, device type and communication type.
+Moreover it seems, using nlohmann json component could be more easier and more useful.
+At least learning cmake usage with external packages like this
+(find_package...)
 Of course it is very easy and simple, but I plan to expand this JSON parsing wih more informations (e.g. databits for communcitons and connection between devices sensor-actuator pairs ).
 Next to that I make different functions to using this devices, different type of reading and writing functions.